mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 PHYSIOLOGY

 Height & Weight
-The average male stands 2.2m high in a semi- erect stance and weighs in at 80.2kg.
+The average male stands 2.2m high in a semi-erect stance and weighs in at 80.2kg.
 The

 ```
 average female is slightly shorter at 1.98m but